frostie/Stone-Smasher/README.md

 ![alt_text](https://github.com/frostie/Xerienstone/blob/master/Assets/Screen%20Shots/Xerienstone%20Title.png)

 > _Currently in a protoype phase.
-Once original sprites are created, screen shots of game play will be added to the repo._
+Once original sprites are created, screen shots of gameplay will be added to the repo._

 Xerienstone is a 2D breakout-style game with a medieval-fantasy theme.